 Royal Palace of Turino.
 This was their dining room.

-Italians know that we visit their complicated country by the millions for a million reasons, but they are especially considerate to those who come primarily in search of cookies: Cannoli, Ameretti, Biscotti.
-We pay homage to the monuments of history, we feast our eyes on ruins, religious imperatives, fashion, Renaissance architecture high and low; we understand the pasta, the proscuitto, the pesto, the tomato sauces as aromatic, uncomplicated, time-tested fare.
+Italians know that we visit their complicated country by the millions for a million reasons, but they are especially considerate to those who come primarily in search of cookies: cannoli, amaretti, biscotti, so many more.
+We pay homage to the monuments of history; we feast our eyes on ruins; we ponder religious imperatives, fashion, Renaissance architecture high and low; we understand the pasta, the prosciutto, the pesto, the tomato sauces, the gelato, the cakes and certainly the cookies as aromatic, time-tested fare.

-Despite Cannoli’s popularity, Biscotti is the most ubiquitous cookie in Italy.
-I wondered how I would ever eat all the Biscotti I bought, but they often sell them by the bag – it’s not my fault!
-Some are designed to dip in espresso, some are designed to dip in wine, some are simply existential.
+Despite cannoli’s popularity, biscotti is the most ubiquitous cookie in Italy.
+It’s name means “twice baked” (which they are today) and early versions accompanied soldiers – the Roman warrior type – because they traveled without spoiling easily.
+Marching around the country, I wondered how I would ever eat all the biscotti I bought, but now they are sold by the bag – moderation was not an option and it’s not my fault!
+Some biscotti are designed to dip in espresso, some are designed to dip in wine, some are simply existential.

 Chocolate Chip Biscotti from Vestri in Rome